chrisxfire/chrisxfire.github.io/content/post/notes-docker-compose.md

   -e MYSQL_DATABASE=todos \
   mysql:8.0
 ```
-…are defined in this docker-compose.yml file:
+ï¿½are defined in this docker-compose.yml file:
 ```Dockerfile
 services:
   app: